 - Many companies make the mistake of assigning very little importance to this essential task.
 As a result, they either end up scrambling at the last minute to resolve data display issues or end up with a frustrating mess of an implementation altogether.

 - There are, however, steps you can take that will help you make sure the ERP data migration process proceeds without glitches and in as short a time frame as possible.

-- ERP migration phases is the process of organizing, restructuring, copying and migrating data from your old ERP systems to your new solution
+- ERP migration phases are the process of organizing, restructuring, copying, and migrating data from your old ERP systems to your new solution

 Table of Contents